MatheSchool/typst-g-exam/README.md

 - Change g-exam for exam.
 - Change g-question and g-subquestion for question and subquestion.
 - Change point parameter to points in question and subquestion.
-- Change question-points-position paramet to question-points-position.
+- Change question-points-position parameter to question-points-position.
-- Include documentation.
+- Include online documentation.
 - Use paper by default.
 - Indenting subquestion.
 - Include support for dutch language.